Have you received a Civil Penalty for Employing Illegal Workers?

 Civil penalties remain a substantial source of revenue for the Home Office, with both small and large businesses at risk of allegations of illegal working.

-As well as the obligation to pay a substantial fine, a civil penalty may result in criminal prosecution against the owner, enforced debt action, a County Court judgment, Tier 2 Sponsor Licence revocation, adverse impact on the ability to obtain future credit, disqualification of company directors or the business being forced to cease trading.
+As well as the obligation to pay a substantial fine, a civil penalty may result in criminal prosecution against the owner, enforced debt action, a County Court judgment, Sponsor Licence revocation, adverse impact on the ability to obtain future credit, disqualification of company directors or the business being forced to cease trading.

 The Home Office also publishes an annual list of all the names of UK businesses that have been issued with civil penalties.
 This can attract negative press coverage, impacting profit, credibility and reputation.